-- · Amendments to FRS 1-1: Classification of Liabilities as Current or Non-current - · Amendments to FRS 17: Property, Plant and Equipment-Proceeds before Intended Use - Amendments to FRS 1 Disclosure of Accounting Policies - Amendments to FRS 8 Definition of Accounting Estimates
+- Amendments to FRS 1: Classification of Liabilities as Current or Non-current - Amendments to FRS 1 and FRS Practice Statement 2: Disclosure of Accounting Policies - Amendments to FRS 8: Definition of Accounting Estimates - Amendments to FRS 12: Deferred Tax related to Assets and Liabilities arising from a Single Transaction

-The management anticipates that the adoption of the FRSs and amendments to FRSs in future periods will not have a material impact on the financial statements of the Company in the period of their initial adoption.
+The management anticipates that the adoption of the FRSs and amendments to FRSs in future periods will not have a material impact on the financial statements of the Group in the period of their initial adoption.

-- 2.3 BASIS OF CONSOLIDATION The consolidated financial statements incorporate the financial statements of the Federation and entities (including structured entities) controlled by the Federation and its subsidiaries.
-Control is achieved when the Federation: - · Has power over the investee; - · Is exposed, or has rights, to variable returns from its involvement with the investee; and - · Has the ability to use its power to affect its returns.
+2.3 BASIS OF CONSOLIDATION

+The consolidated financial statements incorporate the financial statements of the Federation and entities (including structured entities) controlled by the Federation and its subsidiaries.
+Control is achieved when the Federation:

+- Has power over the investee; - Is exposed, or has rights, to variable returns from its involvement with the investee; and - Has the ability to use its power to affect its returns.